 A margarita for Cinco de Mayo

-For those raising a toast to Cinco de Mayo on Sunday, Baltimore’s Mexican eating places might be serving up margaritas all day.
+For those raising a toast to Cinco de Mayo on Sunday, Baltimore’s Mexican eating places might serve margaritas all day.

-Barcocina in Fells Point will provide doors song, an outdoor bar, and foods and drinks specials, such as margaritas.
-Clavel, the famous taqueria and mezcaleria in Remington, and Blue Agave, a Mexican restaurant in Federal Hill, are of the metropolis’s different most famous spots for tacos and tequila.
-You may want to can also try Papi’s Tacos, which officially opened its new place in Hampden this week with forte margaritas “local” like the Rita En Fuego, made with residence jalapeno-infused tequila or the Papi Grande — a 20 ounce “Cadillac” marg’ with organic house bitter blend, Grand Marnier and a private sized bottle of Camerena silver tequila.
+Barcocina in Fells Point will provide door songs, an outdoor bar, and food and drink specials, such as margaritas.
+Clavel, the famous taqueria and mezcaleria in Remington, and Blue Agave, a Mexican restaurant in Federal Hill, are the metropolis’s most famous spots for tacos and tequila.
+You may want to try Papi’s Tacos, which officially opened its new place in Hampden this week with forte margaritas “local” like the Rita En Fuego, made with residence jalapeno-infused tequila or the Papi Grande — a 20-ounce “Cadillac” marge with organic house bitter blend, Grand Marnier and a private sized bottle of Camerena silver tequila.